Life Plan Calculator: Map Your Entire Financial Future

 Your private pension is locked until 57.
 Your LISA is locked until 60.
 Your state pension does not start until 67 or 68.
 But your expenses start the day you stop working.

-That means you need accessible money - ISA, LISA (if over 60), and emergency fund - to cover every year between your retirement date and the age your pension unlocks.
+That means you need accessible money - emergency fund, ISA, GIA, and LISA once you turn 60 - to cover every year between your retirement date and the age your pension unlocks.
 Get this wrong and you either run out of money in your 50s or over-save in the wrong pot and work longer than you need to.

 The life plan calculator solves this by modelling every pot simultaneously.
 It shows you the handoff points - where one income source takes over from another - and flags any gaps in between.